jin0s/Crossing-Words/README.md

 * As a developer I want documentation so that I can construct a properly planned project -Jin
 * As a developer I want units test so that I can do regression testing later - Jorge
 * As a developer I want easy form of communication and data sharing so I can collaborate with my team - Tony
+* As a developer I want a clean UI so that my players can play the crossword puzzle game with easy of use. - Tony
 * As a player I want to have a challenging and new crossword crossword puzzle so that I never get the same puzzle too often -Jin
 * As a player I want a list of hints so that I can guess the correct word - Jorge
 * As a player I want the puzzle to load within 5 seconds - Tony